xubingyue/avocadodb/Documentation/Books/Manual/Scalability/DataModels.md

 -------------------------------------

-In this section we discuss scalability in the context of the different data models supported by ArangoDB.
+In this section we discuss scalability in the context of the different data models supported by AvocadoDB.

 ### Key/value pairs

 The key/value store data model is the easiest to scale.
-In ArangoDB, this is implemented in the sense that a document collection always has a primary key `_key` attribute and in the absence of further secondary indexes the document collection behaves like a simple key/value store.
+In AvocadoDB, this is implemented in the sense that a document collection always has a primary key `_key` attribute and in the absence of further secondary indexes the document collection behaves like a simple key/value store.